top of page

 • Distilled water for storage: Soak overnight in distilled water (or a cleanser solution mixed with distilled water) to limit fresh mineral deposits.

-Patients searching Spokane dentures, dentures Spokane WA, and spokane denture clinic often see immediate benefits from simply switching their overnight soak to distilled water.
+Patients searching Spokane dentures, dentures Spokane WA, and Spokane denture clinic often see immediate benefits from simply switching their overnight soak to distilled water.

 Weekly Descaling Protocol (Non-Metal Dentures)